Dear Students and Parents,

 4. Links to other relevant information

-It is important that both students and parents understand that when making these decisions you should not rely solely on the course selection guide for information.
-Students can ask teachers about the units of study they teach and talk to students already doing those units about their experiences and the nature of the learning activities.
+It is important that both students and parents consider the advice gained through reading the Course Selection Guides, but also ask teachers about the units of study they teach and talk to students already doing those units about their experiences and the nature of the learning activities before selecting their subjects.

-The course selection process should be a partnership between parents, students and our staff.
-I encourage you to talk with your child about their future aspirations and use this guide to become familiar with the pathways and units available.
+The course selection process should be a partnership between parents, students and staff.
+It is vital that all parents talk with their child about their future aspirations and use this Guide to become familiar with the pathways and units available.
 Please do not hesitate to seek clarification on any aspect of the course structures.
 I urge all parents to take a keen interest in your child's course.

 I wish students well as you plan for the next exciting phase in your secondary schooling.